BMW i3 (2013-2022) review - Reliability and safety

-There’s an 8-year warranty on the battery, but pedestrian safety costs the BMW i3 vital Euro NCAP stars
+There’s an eight-year warranty on the i3's battery, but pedestrian safety costs the BMW i3 vital Euro NCAP stars

-You can add a number of hi-tech safety options, though, such as the £790 Driving Assistant Plus.
+A number of hi-tech safety options were available, though, such as the Driving Assistant Plus.
 This clever kit brings adaptive cruise control, forward collision alert and Traffic Jam Assist, which will accelerate, steer and brake the car at speeds up to 24mph.
-A pedestrian warning noise generator is £80 and works up to around 20mph.
+A pedestrian warning noise generator was also optional and worked up to around 20mph.

-In a bid to reassure buyers who may be nervous about living with unfamiliar electric drive technology, BMW provides an eight-year and 100,000-mile warranty for the lithium-ion battery pack.
+To help reassure buyers who may be nervous about living with unfamiliar electric drive technology, BMW provided an eight-year and 100,000-mile warranty for the lithium-ion battery pack.
 The rest of the car – including the electric power system and the motor itself - is covered by a standard three-year guarantee, much like the rest of the BMW range.

 In this review